cocept/cocept/_posts/design/2014-08-30-push-menus.md

 ### Platform Compatability

-Certain older browsers and devices might have difficulty displaying a Push Menu, depending on the way it has been developed.
+Certain older browsers and devices might have difficulty displaying a Push Menu, depending on the way it has been implemented.

 Most rely on CSS3 transformations meaning that the menu won't work on older browsers.
-Some rely on javascript, meaning that browser's with javascript disabled will have a significant experience disadvantage.
+Some rely on javascript, meaning that browsers with javascript disabled will have a significant experience disadvantage.

 ### Slower Usage